arivers/kmercoverage/readme.md

 ##Methods##

 For each dataset, I have placed 31-mer count histograms are in the directory `k31counts`.
-These data were generated using the [Bbtools](https://sourceforge.net/projects/bbmap/) package `kmercountexact.sh` with the exception of  `6558.7.47340.GTGAAA.fastq.gz` which could not be calculated exactly on a 248GB memory node and had to be estimated using Bbtools package program `khist.sh` which uses a bloom filter for approximate kmer counting.
+These data were generated using the [Bbtools](https://sourceforge.net/projects/bbmap/) package program `kmercountexact.sh`.
+A kmer histogram could not be calulated exactly for the high complexity sample `6558.7.47340.GTGAAA.fastq.gz` on a 248GB memory node and had to be estimated using Bbtools package program `khist.sh` which uses a Bloom filter for approximate kmer counting.
+The three JGI samples are 2x150 base pair illumina libraries with a 270 base pair tareget insert size.

 ---